Employer Insights

 Businesses in Indiana need to ensure compliance with both federal and state leave laws that are part of a greater set of Indiana Labor Laws.
 However, important to note is that Indiana does not have any comprehensive paid leave laws.
 In other words, paid time off (PTO) is not required in Indiana.

-Leave laws that Indiana employers must be aware of include:
+The leave laws that Indiana employers must be aware of include:

 • Jury Duty Leave